-- Floss daily.
-Use the proper technique and gently insert floss between teeth using a back-and-forth motion.
+- Floss daily, using the proper technique.
+Gently insert floss between teeth using a back-and-forth motion.
 Curve the floss into a C-shape against one tooth and then the other.

 - Visit the dentist at least once a year for cleanings and exams.

 - Brush up on brushing and flossing techniques

 The oral health information on this web site is intended for educational purposes only.
 You should always consult a licensed dentist or other qualified health care professional for any questions concerning your oral health.